All Episodes

 And what nobody wants to recognize is from the beginning and the get-go, it's been bad law.

-In other words, uh a right not enumerated in our constitution, they just made out a whole cloth, the right to privacy.
+They just made out a whole cloth, the right to privacy.

-And yet state legislatures and the people of the states now are empowered and emboldened to put in place the laws that they believe are appropriate regarding this issue.
+And yet, state legislatures and the people of the states now are empowered and emboldened to put in place the laws that they believe are appropriate regarding this issue.

 It's really that simple.

-But they're but of course they'll demagogue everything.
+But of course, they'll demagogue everything.

-Uh anyway, let's go to uh John is in Arizona.
+Anyway, let's go to John in Arizona.

 John, hi, how are you?